Xeverous/the_website/website/pages/cpp/tutorials/beginner/06_preprocessor/05_header_guards/header_guards.rst

     What is name mangling?

 Name mangling is transformation of ordinary entity names into ones that can be understood and differentiated by the linker.
 Generally, linkers work on lower level than the programming language and since they don't understand various high-level features that can result in same or complex names, they need a mechanism to differentiate them.
-For more information, see `Wikipedia article about name mangling <https://en.wikipedia.org/wiki/Name_mangling>`_.
+Simply put, name mangling is the process of encoding language-specific entity names into a form that is simple enough to avoid having to understand given programming language syntax and semantics.
+For more information and examples, see `Wikipedia article about name mangling <https://en.wikipedia.org/wiki/Name_mangling>`_.

 Undefined reference
 ###################